-We should collaborate with non-government organization (NGOs) and Local Government Units (LGUs) that offer programs to support rice-farming communities.
+We should collaborate with NGOs and LGUs that offer programs to support rice-farming communities.
 NGOs provide entrepreneurial training for farmers and help establish partnerships with networks specializing in storage, logistics, and processing.
 These collaborations enhance postharvest management, stabilizing productivity and profitability in the rice-farming sector.